TheForester05/Billix/README.md

 Current version : 0.0

 # Technology
-Billix is using Laravel framework, version 5.4
+Billix is using PHP 7 and MySQL and jQuery.

 # Future updates
 - Initial Git